CAC Certified Coins

 33565817

-Choice $800 New February 26!
-Full Frosty Luster.
+Choice $800 Full Frosty Luster.
 Full cartwheel luster with golden and bluish iridescence.
 A few scattered marks in the fields but excellent eye appeal overall.

 PCGS